crosspath/codegen/features/docker/README.md

    `yarn/bun install` and `bundle install`.
 3. Adds instructions and config values for Redis & Sidekiq.
 4. Integrates with `bundle-config` & `yarn` features.
-5. Adds correct entries to `.dockerignore` files.
+5. Adds correct entries to `.dockerignore` file.

 No special actions required from other developers or PCs.